indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

   will see the “All Videoconference” index, which groups CERNMCU bookings, EVO bookings and Vidyo bookings.

-If you hover the mouse over the name of an index, it will show what kind of bookings are included in it.
+If you hover the mouse over the name of an index, it will show which bookings types are included in it.

-Click on one of the index names to get results from that index.
+You can click on one of the index names to get results from that index.

 ---------------------
 The filtering section